-Dr. Kyle Smith has spent the last five years advancing his specialty training in Dental Sleep Medicine, due to a desire to provide CPAP intolerant patients a way to successfully treat their obstructive sleep apnea.
+Dr. Kyle Smith has spent the last five years advancing his specialty training in Dental Sleep Medicine, due to a desire to provide CPAP intolerant patients a way to successfully treat their obstructive sleep apnea with Oral Appliance Therapy.

 Please call our office today to set up a free consultation with Dr. Smith to discuss your sleep apnea or snoring concerns.

 Chronic sleep conditions like snoring and obstructive sleep apnea can cause a lot more than just noise.
 Both disorders can have a negative impact on your sleeping and breathing patterns, which can leave you oxygen and sleep-deprived over time.
 With our extensive experience treating sleep disorders, we can help you overcome this impact by custom-designing an appropriate sleep appliance to address the causes of your snoring or sleep apnea.
 With the right appliance, we can help you sleep peacefully again and regain the higher quality of life you deserve.

 Many patients are unable to wear a CPAP, due to it’s cumbersome design.
 Oral Appliance Therapy gives patients an alternative and more comfortable way to manage their Obstructive Sleep Apnea.

 A mandibular advancement device is a customized oral appliance that moves and holds the lower jaw in a more forward position, preventing it from collapsing back and obstructing the airway during sleep.

 The common symptoms of sleep apnea might not be obvious at first, but before long, the effects on your daily life can become hard to ignore.
 If you snore constantly or think you may have sleep apnea, then contact us today to ask about undergoing a sleep assessment!